In Wales, apprenticeships are fully funded by the Welsh Government.

 The scheme has been extended until 28 February 2022, so if you didn't apply by October 2021, time is still on your side.
 To get the full details about each incentive available, download our free and easy introduction guide to the Employer Incentive Scheme.

-The £18.7 million programme aims to increase the number of people in work and provide them with a pathway into employment, training or education.
+The £18.7 million programme aimed to increase the number of people in work and provide them with a pathway into employment, training or education.

-The scheme was launched in August 2020 and has recruited 1,300 apprentices so far.
-It's set to end on 30 September 2021.
+The scheme was launched in August 2020 and has recruited in excess of 1,300 apprentices.

 Employers are awarded up to £4,000 for each apprentice they recruit*

-If you'd like to know more about the employer incentive scheme, use the form below to send us your details and we'll get in touch.
+If you'd like to know more about the employer incentive scheme, get in touch.

 Apprenticeship funding for employers in Wales

-Any organisation in Wales that takes on a new, young apprentice aged 16-24 for at least 30 hours a week, can claim up to £4,000 per employee from the Welsh Government's incentive fund.
+Any organisation in Wales that takes on a new, young apprentice aged 16-24 for at least 30 hours a week, can claim up to £4,000 per apprentice via the Welsh Government's incentive fund.

 If you hire 10 young apprentices, you could be awarded up to £40,000.

-There are different bands of funding available, so the scheme is inclusive and flexible for every aspiring apprentice, whether they're young, more experienced, or has barriers to learning.
+There were different bands of incentive available, to make the scheme inclusive and flexible for every aspiring apprentice, whether they're young, more experienced, or have barriers to learning.

-How much you're awarded relies on the age of the apprentice, whether they've already been made redundant, and how many hours they are contracted to work for you.
+How much you were awarded relies on the age of the apprentice, their circumstances, whether they've already been made redundant, and how many hours they are contracted to work for you.